smaht-dac/smaht-portal/docs/source/account_creation.rst

 * If you prefer to use your institutional email address to log in to the portal (recommended), you need to have a Google account registered with that email address.
 * If you do not already have a Google account with your email address, you can set up one up by visiting the `Google account creation page with the non-gmail option <https://accounts.google.com/SignUpWithoutGmail>`_.

-NOTE that it is important not to register this account to have gmail as your institutional email address must be the primary email associated with the google account for authentication to work properly!
+Note that it is important not to register this Google account with your Gmail address as your institutional email address.
+Instead, register with your institutional email address as the primary email associate with the Google account in order for authentication to work properly!

 Once your account request is processed, you will then be able to log in with the 'LOG IN WITH GOOGLE' option using your institutional email address and Google account password.